SEIS: Subspace-based Equivariance and Invariance Scores for Neural Representations: Experiments

-\textbf{Effect of Data Augmentation.} We next examine the effect of training-time data augmentation by comparing models trained with (using the same family of affine transformations during evaluation) and without affine augmentations.
-As shown in Figure~\ref{fig:exp2_data_aug_resnet18_cifar100}, augmented models maintain higher equivariance in deeper layers ($\mathcal{S}_\text{equiv}\approx0.6$ versus $\approx0.4$ without augmentation), indicating improved preservation of geometric information.
-At the same time, invariance is consistently strengthened across depth, with the deepest layer reaching $\mathcal{S}_\text{inv}\approx0.4$ compared to $\approx0.3$ in the non-augmented model.
-These results indicate that affine augmentation promotes representations that are more transformation-tolerant while preserving equivariant structure, consistent with empirical observations based on Pearson correlation measures \cite{bruintjes2023affects}.
+Data augmentation is a primary mechanism for encouraging invariance in deep networks~\cite{lyle2020benefits}.
+We examine the effect of training-time data augmentation by comparing models trained with (using the same family of affine transformations during evaluation in Section~\ref{sec:4-2}) and without affine augmentations.

+For classification, we train ResNets on CIFAR-100 under identical optimization settings in Section~\ref{sec:4-2}, differing only in the use of affine augmentations.
+We observe qualitatively similar trends across ResNet architectures of varying depth (see Appendix~\ref{sec:appendix_resnet_variants}).
+As shown in Figure~\ref{fig:exp2_data_aug_resnet18_cifar100} for ResNet-18, augmented models maintain higher equivariance in deeper layers ($\mathcal{S}_\text{equiv}\approx0.62$ versus $\approx0.45$ without augmentation), indicating improved preservation of geometric information.
+At the same time, invariance is consistently strengthened across depth, with the deepest layer reaching $\mathcal{S}_\text{inv}\approx0.41$ compared to $\approx0.28$ in the non-augmented model.
+These results indicate that affine augmentation promotes representations that are more transformation-tolerant while preserving equivariant structure, consistent with empirical observations based on Pearson correlation measures~\cite{bruintjes2023affects}.

+We further evaluate this effect in a segmentation setting.
+Specifically, we use a ResNet-based encoder with a Fully Convolutional Network decoder \cite{long2015fully} trained on PASCAL VOC 2012 \cite{everingham2011pascal}, again comparing models trained with and without affine augmentation under identical settings.
+Figure~\ref{fig:exp2_data_aug_resfcn_pascal} shows that affine augmentation has a distinct effect compared to classification.

+In the encoder, the depth-wise trends of equivariance and invariance closely mirror those observed in classification: equivariance decreases while invariance increases toward deeper layers, and augmentation strengthens both properties, particularly at the bottleneck (e.g., $\mathcal{S}_\text{inv}\approx0.18$ vs.\ $\approx0.09$).
+In contrast, the decoder exhibits different behavior.
+Augmentation significantly increases equivariance in early decoder layers (e.g., $\mathcal{S}_\text{equiv}\approx0.63$ vs.\ $\approx0.44$ at layer 6), indicating improved recovery of spatial structure during upsampling, while invariance remains relatively low throughout.

+These results show that the effect of augmentation is consistent with classification in the encoder, but diverges in the decoder, where it primarily enhances equivariance in layers responsible for spatial reconstruction.